Keen to discover one of the coolest, most underrated countries in Europe? This backpacking Czech Republic travel guide will show you how!

 Money in the Czech Republic

 The official currency of the Czech Republic is the Czech crown (koruna).
-The approximate value of 100 CZK is 4 EUR/5 USD.
+Find out how much your money is worth today by using the up-to-date converter below.

 ATM machines are widely available in all cities, and debit and credit cards are used throughout the cities and towns.